Northern Bear plc Modern Slavery Statement 2019

 All our employees have a written contract of employment.
 The right to work in the UK is established prior to their employment starting.
 All employees are made aware of their statutory rights during the induction process.

-The Board of Northern Bear plc is responsible for implementing this Statement and providing adequate resources, training and investment to ensure that human trafficking and modern slavery is prevented from taking place within our organisation or its supply chain.
+The Board of Northern Bear plc has approved this statement and is responsible for implementing the policy and providing adequate resources, training and investment to ensure that human trafficking and modern slavery is prevented from taking place within our organisation or its supply chain.

 This statement will be reviewed annually and made publicly available on our website, northernbearplc.com.